broadinstitute/warp/pipelines/skylab/slideseq/SlideSeq.changelog.md

 # 3.2.0
 2024-07-11 (Date of Last Commit)

-* Updated the Optimus.wdl to run on Azure. cloud_provider is a new, required input.
+* Updated the Optimus.wdl to run on Azure; cloud_provider is a new, required input

 # 3.1.8
 2024-07-09 (Date of Last Commit)